stavliv/tic_tac_toe/README.md

 # tic_tac_toe
-an implementation of the tic tac toe game in C++ (gameplay in terminal).
+An implementation of the tic tac toe game in C++ (gameplay in terminal).
 You can chose between a human player and a computer player by modifyung the players array.
 _for a human player :  players[0] = new humanPlayer('X', 'O');
 for a computer player : players[1] = new computerPlayer('O', 'X');_